 Celebrate The OTs Who Use Your Products or Services

-If your services target OTs, you have a huge opportunity.
+If your services sell to occupational therapists, you have a huge opportunity to increase engagement in April.
 Think about special promotions for the month or ways to highlight the profession.

 A great option is to develop engaging social media conversations around occupational therapy.